wbond/asn1crypto/docs/universal_types.md

-# asn1crypto Tutorial
+# Universal Types with BER/DER Decoder and DER Encoder

-The *asn1crypto* library is a combination of a general-purpose BER/DER parser and DER serializer, along with a number of pre-built cryptographic types definitions.
+The *asn1crypto* library is a combination of universal type classes that implement BER/DER decoding and DER encoding, a PEM encoder and decoder, and a number of pre-built cryptographic type classes.
+This document covers the universal type classes.

 For a general overview of ASN.1 as used in cryptography, please see [A Layman's Guide to a Subset of ASN.1, BER, and DER](http://luca.ntop.org/Teaching/Appunti/asn1.html).